 The outcomes in each framework are based on the broad, shared understanding of each Aspiration.
 Each learning framework has a theoretical foundation that reflects the spirit of the Aspiration, but it is not comprehensive.
 For example, the learning outcomes for Civility are influenced by Kohlberg’s Stages of Moral Development.
 A multitude of theoretical frameworks could be used to understand the Aspirations for Student Learning.
 The learning outcome frameworks will continue to be refined as members of the division and colleagues across the university further explore and deepen our understanding of the Aspirations.

 The APD SharePoint site includes a toolkit to work with the learning outcomes frameworks for the Aspirations for Student Learning.
-Go to www.your.dsa.vt.edu → select APD under departments → select pages → learning outcomes framework.
+Go to www.your.dsa.vt.edu → select APD under departments → select page → learning outcomes framework.